MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fontDesigner.rst

 Installation
 ============

-The Font Designer module is already installed in the MicroEJ environment.
+The Font Designer module is already installed in the MicroEJ SDK5.

 Use
 ===